 But things are getting better for dogs in Costa Rica.

-As Costa Rica gets more of a middle class, more people look after their dogs.
+As Costa Rica develops more of a middle class, more people look after their dogs.

 In upscale neighborhoods of San Jose, you will find plenty of places selling high-quality food and offering various dog grooming services.
-And expats aren’t the only people using these places.
+And gringo expats like me aren’t the only people using these places.

 There have also been advances in animal cruelty awareness, with a significant new law passing in 2017 criminalizing cruelty to animals.